kaci65/100-days-of-code/log.md

  I created the color flipper.
 I messed up my code a couple of times but I resisted the urge to look at the final code, and instead had to comb through my code to look for errors.
 One of them was failing to add the parenthesis to invoke the function.
 Before I noticed that this was the cause of my code not working, 15 minutes had already passed lol!!!

 **Link(s) to work**: [Color Flipper] Netlify:(https://stoic-ride-34cade.netlify.app/)

+### Day 47: July 7, 2020

+**Today's Progress**: Counter & Reviews - Javascript (I followed a tutorial on this: https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/)

+**Thoughts** I did the counter and reviews today.
+Following tutorials is kinda boring for me (no offense meant).
+I'm not getting the rush of encountering a problem and trying to find ways to solve it, it's not stimulating enough for me.
+Way forward?
+No idea, but I'll think more on it tonight.

+I created the counter and reviews projects.
+The only stimulating thing that occured in both this projects is that I had syntax errors which made my code not work, so I had to inspect my work on the browser console and try to figure out which lines were causing me problems.
+I hostes my projects on Netlify.

+**Link(s) to work**: [Counter] :(https://app.netlify.com/sites/sharp-euler-7f8437), [Reviews] :(https://thirsty-hawking-6f6ecb.netlify.app/)